cherzlieb/py-file-organizer/docs/README_en.md

 python src/main.py
 ```

+### Graphical User Interface (GUI)

+After starting the program, the main window appears with the following options:

+- **Language**: Choose between English and German
+- **Source Folder**: The folder to be organized
+- **Target Folder**: Folder for sorted files
+- **Non-sortable**: Folder for non-sortable items
+- **Debug Mode**: Enables detailed logging
+- **Use Creation Date**: Uses creation date instead of modification date
+- **Force Date**: Always adds a date
+- **Add Date to Folders**: Also adds dates to folders

+Settings are automatically saved and restored on next startup.

 The program will:

--   Sort files by type and move them to corresponding subfolders
+- Sort files by type and move them to appropriate subfolders
 - Prepend the creation date to the filename
 - Move folders to an "Unorganized" folder
--   Display progress in the console
+- Show progress in the console

 ## Contributing